Fort Worth Library Archives

-Scope and Description
+Scope and Contents Note

-Series I. Administrative Records, 1940 - 1992.
-Two boxes of correspondence, club minutes, membership lists, and various reports organized by type of material and then chronologically..
+- Series I: Administrative Records (1940 - 1992) - Two boxes of correspondence, club minutes, membership lists, and various reports organized by type of material and then chronologically.

-Series II.
-Historical Manuscripts and Pamphlets.
-Four boxes of historical manuscripts and paper memorablia organized alphabetically under such headings as Attorneys, Diamond Jubilee, Fort Worth Centennial, Music Programs, and Texas Spring Palace.
+- Series II: Historical Manuscripts and Pamphlets - Four boxes of historical manuscripts and paper memorablia organized alphabetically under such headings as Attorneys, Diamond Jubilee, Fort Worth Centennial, Music Programs, and Texas Spring Palace.

-Series III.
-Clippings on Texas Centennial.
-One box of loose and matted newspaper clippings related to Texas Centennial celebration held in Fort Worth in 1936.
+- Series III: Clippings on Texas Centennial - One box of loose and matted newspaper clippings related to Texas Centennial celebration held in Fort Worth in 1936.
 Arranged alphabetically by topic.

-Series IV.
-Photographs.
-One box of photographs, some of which are vintage images, but others being copy prints from books on Fort Worth and other sources.
+- Series IV: Photographs - One box of photographs, some of which are vintage images, but others being copy prints from books on Fort Worth and other sources.

-Series V. Tapes.
-Two boxes of reel-to-reel and cassette tape recordings of various historical society meetings, lectures at meetings, and oral histories.
+- Series V: Tapes - Two boxes of reel-to-reel and cassette tape recordings of various historical society meetings, lectures at meetings, and oral histories.

-Series VI.
-Subject Files.
-Two boxes of working materials--correspondence, draft histories, etc.--organized alphabetically by subject.
+- Series VI: Subject Files - Two boxes of working materials--correspondence, draft histories, etc.--organized alphabetically by subject.
 Relates to projects that the TCHS was involved in such as the Log Cabin Village and the historical guide of Fort Worth, as well as other historical organizations in Fort Worth such as the Historical Preservation Council and the Junior Historians.